British officials checking reports of whale in River Thames

 It says it is ready to provide help to the whale if asked to do so by other agencies.

-Photos posted on Twitter appeared to show a white whale in the water.
+Images posted on Twitter appeared to show a white whale in the water.
 No positive identification has yet been made.

 Most Read Nation & World Stories